plcrodrigues/HNPE/README.md

 > python inference.py

-This will create an approximation of the posterior distribution and store the parameters of the normalizing flow in `/results`
+This creates an approximation of the posterior distribution and stores its parameters in `/results`

 To check the results, you can simply enter